Skip to main content

 Share

 Proposed by the Commission in 2021 and adopted by co-legislators in 2023, the AI Act entered into force on 1 August 2024.
-The regulation aims to position Europe as a global leader in trustworthy AI in adopting a proportionate, risk-based approach to ensure safety, respect for fundamental rights, and foster trust in AI technologies.
-It provides developers and deployers with clear requirements and obligations regarding specific uses of AI while reducing administrative and financial burdens for businesses.
+The regulation aims to position Europe as a global leader in trustworthy AI with the adoption of a proportionate, risk-based approach to ensure safety and respect for fundamental rights and foster trust in AI technologiesIt provides developers and deployers with clear requirements and obligations regarding specific uses of AI while reducing administrative and financial burdens for businesses.

 The regulation classifies AI systems into four risk levels: unacceptable, high, limited, and minimal.
-Unacceptable systems—such as those manipulating human behaviour or enabling government social scoring—are banned.
+Unacceptable systems such as those manipulating human behaviour or enabling government social scoring are banned.
 High-risk systems, such as those used in critical infrastructure, education, or law enforcement, are subject to stringent obligations before market entry.
 Limited risk systems must fulfil transparency requirements, while minimal risk systems, such as spam filters, remain largely unregulated.

 Governance includes national market surveillance authorities and a new European Artificial Intelligence Board.
 Voluntary codes of conduct and regulatory sandboxes are also encouraged to support responsible innovation.